CBE544/CBE544-2018.github.io/ProjectDescription.md

 ```
 Please change Pd in the above command to the one you are assgined.

+**Instructions on continuing/extending a timed-out job:**
+Follow these steps to continue a job that has timed out:

+1. Make a new directory within the directory you were originally running the job in.
+Call it `extend`
+    For example, `mkdir extend` within `$WORK/CBE544/FinalProj_M-STO/no-strain/sub-surf/001-AO/`
+2. Copy the relevant files needed to the `extend` directory, this will include `relax.py`, `spede_esp.sub` and most importantly the trajectory from the previous run `opt.traj`.
+(Note: You can either copy the last frame or the full trajectory, since by default ASE reads the last frame)
+3. Go to the `extend` directory, i.e. `cd extend` and submit the job.
+Please make sure you are reading the correct starting configuration before submitting the job.
+This can be done by changing the file name within `relax.py` to `opt.traj` or renaming `opt.traj` to the file name provided in `relax.py`

 **Task 1:**

 Your first task in this project is to get the facet dependence of surface segregation for the transition metal you are assigned, in the absence of any strain.
 Since the low Miller index surfaces are the ones typically exposed, you will be considering the (001), (110) and (111) surfaces of SrTiO<sub>3</sub>.
 Note that the (001) facet has two surface terminations in a perovskite oxide (ABO<sub>3</sub>), i.e. either AO terminated or BO<sub>2</sub> terminated.
 In this project, you will be considering both the terminations.